sburba/cryptotracker/README.md

 I would also like integration tests to verify `CurrencyTradeVolumeStore` can successfully and correctly fetch data from the database and the whole api -> service -> database and cli -> api -> database processes function successfully.

+# Other Thoughts

+Right now the API documentation is not sufficient, a full description of request/response types and error messages are needed at minimum.

+There's no authentication or rate-limiting, which will be important for a real production API.

+The number of values returned from the history API is probably excessive for displaying a 24 hour graph, we should probably determine the real number of values needed when we get to the UI stage.

 # Limitations

 The deployed application uses the free heroku scheduler to schedule the ingestion job, which is designed only to run